in2code-de/powermail/Documentation/ForAdministrators/BestPractice/PreventDuplicates.md

 submit, but clientside validation prevented sending the form.
 Because the visitors where more and more bothered, they tend to click submit multiple times.

-How to improve mail form usabilty on web projects:
+How to improve mail form usability on web projects:

 * Show your visitors what validation rules are needed to pass a form before they click on submit
 * Give a quick feedback on submit (probably a loading image in submit button, etc...)
 * If you have large forms, split them into smaller parts
-* Think about enabling the submitbutton if all validation rules are passed (e.g. change color from grey to blue)
+* Think about enabling the submit button if all validation rules are passed (e.g. change color from grey to blue)
 * Think about removing useless fields in your forms.
 Large Forms reduced your conversion rate.